shirshov/laconic/README.md

     <img src="assets/flow-with-middleware.png">
 </div>

-_(Blue elements is the app code, usually in the form of pure functions)_
+_(Blue elements is the app code, usually in the form of pure functions; middleware is optional)_

 ### State